leighpoulier/cinco-dados/README.md

 `-d` or `--debug` is used to start the program in debug mode, which is useful to develop a graphical program, as it exposes many variable values and can be used to follow the control flow of the program.
 A log file will be created in the current directory which contains a huge amount data generated as the program is run.

 `-s` or `--static` is used to disable the animation function of the dice rolling, so that they are immediately displayed.
-This is also useful for development as there is no waiting for the dice to display each turn.
+This is also useful for development as there is no waiting for the dice to display each turn, saving a lot of time over an entire game.

 ## Testing